josemanuel22/datalab-project/README.md

 # Datalab-project

-Datalab project developed for the European Southern Observatory.
+Part of my code for the Datalab project developed for the `European Southern Observatory` (ESO).

 ## What is inside